 Others may weigh Roche’s strengths more heavily, and that’s reasonable.
 However, I don’t see any dominant traits, and he might not project to the NFL as well as other prospects.
 He certainly doesn’t have as much upside as teammate Jaelan Phillips, and he didn’t produce as much this year, either.

 Quincy Roche’s best fits in the 2021 NFL Draft

 Roche is an especially interesting evaluation when taking into account his potential fits.
 His size mirrors that of a 3-4 outside linebacker, but I don’t trust him a ton lining up in coverage or taking on a more versatile role.
 If Roche can add more weight and density to his upper body, he can be an ideal player in a 4-3 scheme, where he’ll be able to use his most effective downhill traits.

 Given the emphasis on pass rushers in the NFL today, NFL teams may appreciate Roche’s ability to get into the backfield.
-If he can get over 250 and maybe to 255 pounds at least, Roche is an ideal fit for teams like the Raiders, Jets, Lions, and Bills.
-However, if he stays at 3-4 OLB, he could also be a good fit for the Giants, Cardinals, Rams, and Falcons.
+If he can get over 250 and maybe to 255 pounds at least, Roche is an ideal fit for teams like the Las Vegas Raiders, New York Jets, Detroit Lions, and Buffalo Bills.
+However, if he stays at 3-4 OLB, he could also be a good fit for the New York Giants, Arizona Cardinals, Los Angeles Rams, and Atlanta Falcons.

 Teams will have to decide for themselves what they see in Roche.
 He has a few of the important traits.
 However, he also lacks in other areas.
 Ahead of the Reese’s Senior Bowl, Roche was viewed as a probably Day 3 selection.
 However, he impressed enough during the week in Mobile to force himself in to Day 2 consideration.
 If he tests well at the Miami Pro Day he can further solidify that projection.